-Add a small tank bag or map case for documents, phone, money etc. and put any other bits and bobs in your jacket pockets.
-That’s all you should need.
+Add a small tank bag (we love Giant Loop) or map case for documents, phone, money etc. and put any other small but daily essential items in your jacket pockets.
+That’s all the space you should need.

 Pack it in, properly

 - When packing you need to have a working system.
 We wouldn’t travel without inner bags for the panniers, for example, as it’s easier than grappling with small bags or heavy metal boxes.

 - Use compression sacks, packing cubes or zip lock bags to sort out clothing, toiletries and first aid.